arcjet/arcjet-js/arcjet-node/README.md

 </p>

 [Arcjet][arcjet] helps developers protect their apps in just a few lines of code.
-Implement rate limiting, bot protection, email verification & defense against common attacks.
+Implement rate limiting, bot protection, email verification, and defense against common attacks.

 This is the [Arcjet][arcjet] SDK for [Node.js][node-js].

 **Looking for our Next.js framework SDK?** Check out the [`@arcjet/next`][alt-sdk] package.

+## Getting started

+Visit the [quick start guide][quick-start] to get started.

 ## Example app